-NOTE: We’ve revised this list in February 2018 to update people’s positions and add any new pertinent info available, as well as add new names suggested by the .NET community.
+NOTE: This post was originally published in March 2014, but has since been revised with updated profiles as well as new names suggested by the .NET community.
 Do you know of other experts who should be included in this list?
 Please send suggestions to @NewRelic on Twitter, using hashtag #dotnetexperts.

 Want to know what the best .NET developers in the world are up to?
 Want to get their take on how to write better code and develop better products?
 You’re in luck, because many of them have a significant presence online.